scotas/docker-images/devcontainer-ols/README.md

 ## Using Docker Extension on Dev Container

-To use Docker Extension for VSCode when using this project you have to check that the group id of docker is equal to the enviroment variable defined in [docker-compose.yml](.devcontainer/docker-compose.yml) file *DOCKER_GID: 999*
+To use Docker Extension for VSCode when using this project you have to check that the group id of docker is equal to the enviroment variable defined in [docker-compose.yml](.devcontainer/docker-compose.yml#L14) file *DOCKER_GID: 999*

 ## Persistent volume for your Oracle Datafiles

-Among with the dev container an Oracle RDBMS XE database is started if you want to re-use RDBMS datafiles across other containers check mount volume:
+Among with the dev container an Oracle RDBMS XE database is started if you want to re-use RDBMS datafiles across other containers check mount volume defined on [docker-compose.yml](.devcontainer/docker-compose.yml#L44):

 - /home/data/db/xe-18c:/opt/oracle/oradata